The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Moon of Baroda - the cursed diamond

-The Moon of Baroda is 24.04 carat, pear shaped diamond that was part of the Gaekwadi treasury for almost 500 years.
-The story of this diamond is quite fascinating.
-It was said that if the Moon of Baroda crossed the sea or ocean then it would bring bad luck to its owner.
+The Moon of Baroda is a 24.04-carat, pear-shaped diamond that was part of the Gaekwadi treasury for almost 500 years.
+Its story is quite fascinating.
+It was said that if the Moon of Baroda crossed the ocean, it would bring bad luck to its owner.

 For centuries it was owned by the Gaekwads of Baroda until it was sent to the Empress Marie Thérèse of Austria.
 However, it was returned as quickly as it was sent.